If you want to know why BPD or Bipolar relationships fail, then you’ll want to read this article.

 Most people are actually controlled by their emotions.
 They are a slave to their own mind.
 They can’t escape the constant thoughts and feelings.

-Do you now see why BPD relationships require emotional control?
+Do you now see why BPD and bipolar relationships require emotional control?
 It’s what separates the successful from the unsuccessful.
 It separates relationship failure from relationship fulfillment.
 And, this goes beyond your love life.

 Make no mistake: positive, healthy, high-quality mindsets give you control over yourself.
 Absolute control over your emotional and mental state is key.